jdberry/tag/README.md

 1. A binary installer
 2. A better format for the output of list
 3. The ability to control the search scope so that you can search across mounted network volumes instead of just local files
-4. Some real output from the --help command
-5. A fleshed-out man page
+4. A fleshed-out man page
-6. A program version
-7. The ability to display and/or set tag colors
+5. The ability to display and/or set tag colors

 But the command is very usable in current form, modulo your testing.